TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 <br/>

 This is not to say that it's all gone perfectly.
 There has been rushed nights of report writing and presentation polishing, periods of stress where code JUST WOULDN'T COMPILE!
 University is great because it teaches you to be autonomous, think on your feet and carry yourself.
 It won't all go perfectly and there will be moments where you wonder whether your doing the right thing.
 9 times out of 10 though, those are the moments where you learn the most.
 As they say, if it's worth doing it's not easy.
-So, based upon all of this, what are the answers to those previous questions:
+So, based upon all of this, what are the answers to those previous questions?

 <br/>